nextflow-io/nextflow/docs/sharing.rst

 pipeline and allows you to track the changes of the source code in a consistent manner.

-Moreover to guarantee that a pipeline is reproducible it should be self-contained i.e. it should not have any dependencies with hosting environment.
+Moreover to guarantee that a pipeline is reproducible it should be self-contained i.e. it should not have any dependencies with the hosting environment.
 By using Nextflow you can achieve this goal following these practices:

 Third party scripts
 --------------------